Overview

 What is the graduation rate at Cornell College?

-63% of students who start at Cornell College end up finishing their degree within six years of enrolling.
-This is 5% more than the national median.
+72% of students who start at Cornell College finish their degree within six years of enrolling.
+This is 14% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Cornell College go on to earn?

-10 years after starting school at Cornell College, the median earnings among students who received federal financial aid was $53,460.
+The median income of students 10 years after starting at Cornell College is $53,460.
 This is $3,069 more than the national median.

 How much do students at Cornell College take out in loans?

-Graduates of Cornell College have to take out a median of $27,000 in federal student loans.
-This is $13,500 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Cornell College take out a median of $27,000 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources